firstcontributions/first-contributions/README.md

 ## Submit your changes for review

-If you go to your repository on github, you'll see  `Compare & pull request` button. click on that button.
+If you go to your repository on GitHub, you'll see  `Compare & pull request` button. click on that button.

 <img style="float: right;" src="assets/compare-and-pull.png" alt="create a pull request" />